samuel-fiedler/terminal-emulator/README.md

 In this file are all functions for the terminal.

 You have to define a `startup` function that is runned when the site is loaded.
-In the function, I will give you the command line parameters, so you can define a argument and read this.
+In the function, I will give you the command line parameters, so you can read arguments.

 For example: